 Most veterans file their initial disability compensation application and expect a quick and easy process.
 Unfortunately, the reality is that the Veterans Administration denies many applications and/or limits the benefits that are paid out.
 With 90% of cases being decided by non-lawyers and 90% of claimants being represented by non-lawyers, errors are found on appeals 73% of the time.
 The average completion time for appeals cases decided by the Veterans Benefits Administration is three years, and the average for cases decided by the Board of Veterans Appeals is five years.
 Likewise, VA hospital wait times are 50% longer than two years ago, and medical mistakes are routinely made.

 As a VA accredited attorney representative, I will assist with navigating the appeals process and obtaining and maximizing the benefits that you need and deserve.
 I can help you apply for an increase in your disability rating so that you can get a higher monthly payment and be placed in a higher priority group regarding VHA medical appointments.
 If you were injured due to medical negligence while under VHA care, I will also assist with the submission of administrative claims under the Federal Tort Claims Act.

-If you are a disabled individual, who has work-related and/or non work-related medical conditions, you may be entitled to disability compensation under Ohio workers' compensation and/or Federal Social Security laws and regulations.
+If you are a disabled individual, who has work-related injuries, you may be entitled to disability compensation under Ohio workers' compensation law.
 The Ohio Bureau of Workers' Compensation and self-insured employers should pay for your medical treatment and compensation benefits for work-related injuries and occupational diseases, such as carpal tunnel syndrome and mesothelioma (due to asbestos exposure).
 Unfortunately, though, claims are routinely fought by the BWC and employers in order to keep costs down.